 6.5.1.
-Any deviation(s) from the allowable visible emission requirement for any emission source discovered during observations using 40C.F.R.
+Any deviation(s) from the allowable visible emission requirement for any emission source discovered during observations using 40 C.F.R.
 Part 60, Appendix A, Method 9 or 22 shall be reported in writing to the Director of the Division of Air Quality as soon as practicable, but in any case within ten (10) calendar days of the occurrence and shall include at least the following information: the results of the visible determination of opacity of emissions, the cause or suspected cause of the violation(s), and any corrective measures taken or planned.

-7.0 Source-Specific Requirements (Storage Tanks) [Emission Unit ID(s): T01 - T07]
+7.0.
+Source-Specific Requirements (Blowdown and Pigging Operations) [emission unit ID(s): BD, PIG]

 7.1.1.
-The permittee shall route all VOC and HAP emissions from the Storage Tanks (T01 - T07) to a vapor recovery system (VRU-100 and VRU-200), prior to release to the atmosphere.
-The vapor recovery system shall be designed to achieve a minimum guaranteed control efficiency of 98% for volatile organic compound (VOC) and hazardous air pollutants (HAP) emissions.
-Emissions from these tanks will be collected and compressed by the vapor recovery units (VRU-100 and VRU-200) whereby the vapors are sufficiently compressed to be introduced into the inlet gas line and processed with the inlet gas.
+The permittee shall route all VOC and HAP emissions from blowdowns and pigging operations to a flare (FLR-01), prior to release to the atmosphere.
+The flare shall be designed to achieve a minimum guaranteed control efficiency of 98% for volatile organic compound (VOC) and hazardous air pollutants (HAP) emissions.